RafilxTenfen/RafilxReads/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── BookCase.js # A JavaScript Component used to show the shelfs.
 Instructions for the methods are below.
     ├── SearchBooks.js # A JavaScript Component used to search in a list of books.
 Instructions for the methods are below.